jtsextonMITRE/nccoe-tls-visibility/source/G_RiskCompliance.rst

   endpoint solutions may provide good security up to the point where the system running the endpoint or endpoint software is compromised.
-An endpoint solution may not detect an endpoint compromise if it relies on trusting what the endpoint software tells it—resulting in false trust in the endpoint.
+An endpoint solution may not detect an endpoint compromise if it relies on trusting what the endpoint software tells it, resulting in false trust in the endpoint.
 Alternate solutions that analyze network traffic can detect compromised or rogue endpoints and are resilient when used alongside endpoint solutions.